spectcl/spectcl/README.md

     process.

-Top-level entry point for `nexpect` that liberally parses the arguments and then returns a new chain with the specified `command`, `params`, and `options`.
+Top-level entry point for `spectcl` that liberally parses the arguments and then returns a new chain with the specified `command`, `params`, and `options`.

 ### function expect (expectation)